 Equipped with a 41 kWh battery, the Renault Zoe will give you a maximum drive range of 367km and power consumption of 16.1kWh/100km as reported by Renault.
 It has a boot space of 338l and goes from 0-100km/h in 13.2s.

 If you want an electric car produced by a car manufacturer that is recognisable in Singapore, the Hyundai Ioniq is a good choice to opt for.
-While it’s slightly more expensive at $129,999 compared to some of the other cars in this article, the Hyundai Ioniq is a good-looking sedan with a design that looks more like the cars we are already used to seeing on the Singapore road.
+While it’s slightly more expensive at $143,888 compared to some of the other cars in this article, the Hyundai Ioniq is a good-looking sedan with a design that looks similar to the cars we are already used to seeing on the Singapore road.